bmathern/samotraces.js/readme.md

 ----------------

 Samotraces.js is a framework for the development of trace-based applications.
-It offers ways to easily developed synchronised, multi-view, multi-scale, multi-sources visualisations.
+It offers ways to easily develop synchronised, multi-view, multi-scale, multi-sources visualisations.

 "Samotraces" stands for "a framework for scanning, skiming,